Kharst/Data_Science_Capstone/README.md

 Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.

 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

-This dataset includes a record for each payload carried during a SpaceX mission into outer space.